 The Trust Board is accountable for the financial performance of each school and delegates the operational management, regulation and oversight to the Chief Finance Officer, (CFO) in accordance with scheme of delegation.
 The CFO reports to the Finance and Resources Committee.
 The Finance and Resources Committee have responsibilities for issues of finance, risk, control and governance.

-Click ELT Partnership website (Governance) which contains information on the Trust's Register of Business Interests.
+Click Connect Education Trust website (Governance) which contains information on the Trust's Register of Business Interests.

 Carterhatch Junior School Local Education Committee

 |Chief Executive Officer||Androulla Nicou||06.01.2022||N/A|

 Contact details for the Chair of the Carterhatch Local Education Committee are as follows:

 Alex Monk - firstname.lastname@example.org